 Why you should listen

 Does the future look like a different world to you, or more like an extension of the present?
 In an intriguing piece of research, Keith Chen suggests that your attitude about the future has a strong relationship to the language you speak.
 In a nutshell, some languages refer to the future using verb helpers like "will" and "shall," while others don't have specific verbs to refer to future actions.
 Chen correlated these two different language types with remarkably different rates of saving for the future (guess who saves more?).
 He calls this connection the "futurity" of languages.
-The paper is in the process of being published by the American Economic Review, and it's already generated discussion.
+The paper is published in the American Economic Review, and has spurred a slew of research investigating this unexpected connection between language structure and basic economic behavior.
 Chen says: "While the data I analyze don’t allow me to completely understand what role language plays in these relationships, they suggest that there is something really remarkable to be explained about the interaction of language and economic decision-making.
 These correlations are so strong and survive such an aggressive set of controls, that the chances they arise by random lies somewhere between one in 10,000 and one in 10^32."

 Economist Keith Chen starts today’s talk with an observation: to say, “This is my uncle,” in Chinese, you have no choice but to encode more information about said uncle.
 The language requires that you denote the side the uncle is on, whether he’s related by marriage or birth and, if it’s your father’s brother, whether […]Continue reading